checkout/frames-android/README.md

 )
 ```

-#### Note for `cardHolderName` and `name` in `PrefillData`
+#### A note on `cardHolderName` and `name` in `PrefillData`
-##### If `cardholderName` in the PaymentDetail form and `name` in the Billing form are pre-filled, then in the tokenization request, `cardHolderName` from the PaymentDetail form would be considered.
-Additionally, although the `cardHolderName` and `name` are pre-filled and fields are hidden in PaymentDetail form and Billing form, it will still be considering to pass in a tokenization request from the `PrefillData`.
+Please note that `cardHolderName` in the payment form and `name` in the billing form represent the same info, so you should only include this either in the payment or billing form, not both.
+If you do include it in both places, we will prioritise passing cardholderName in the Tokenisation request.

+Additionally, if you hide these fields on the actual payment and billing forms, but include them in the `PrefillData` object, we will still pass them in the Tokenisation request.
+You may want to do this if you want to include this information in the Tokenisation request, but do not want the user to fill it out on the UI.

 ### Step 3: Create a Payment mediator
 ```kotlin